Free Shipping on all orders over $5 in the U.S.

 THC vs CBD: What’s The Difference?

-THC may offer therapeutic benefits that assist with discomfort, mood, and sleep.
+Tetrahydrocannabinol may offer therapeutic benefits that assist with discomfort, mood, and sleep.
 However, it can also cause adverse effects like anxiety.
 CBD may provide similar benefits with fewer side effects.

 This compound is often restricted due to its psychoactive nature, while CBD is legal in many places if derived from industrial hemp.
 Consider legal regulations and consult healthcare professionals for personalized advice on these products.